-Sables, or Algerian cookies are a delicious shortbread cookie sandwich usually topped with powdered sugar and filled with some type of jam.
-These shortbread cookies are delicious in all contexts, whether its to taste the culture of Algeria or simply to impress at your next Christmas party.
+Sables, or Shortbread Cookies with Jam, are a delicious cookie sandwich usually topped with powdered sugar and filled with some type of jam.
+These shortbread cookies are delicious in all contexts, whether it’s to taste the culture of Algeria or simply to impress at your next Christmas party.

 When I knew I was going to bake this recipe, I wanted to make sure that my cookies looked beautiful for the photographs that you all were going to see!
 So I took a trip to Kroger’s “baking needs” section in search of some elegant floral cookie cutters.

 I looked high and low, but couldn’t find a single cookie cutter in the whole store.
 After searching for a few minutes, I asked a nearby manager for help.
 He informed me that cookie cutters are a seasonal item and therefore wouldn’t be out on the shelves until about Halloween.

 What is a Good Replacement for a Cookie Cutter?

 Finally, my mother, the savior of every problem I’ve had with The Foreign Fork, found the perfect object.

 We had a glass in my home with a mouth the perfect size for this cookie!
 I rolled out the dough and used the glass to cut out circles of the perfect size and shape.